-4.6.20.
+4.6.21.
 JCifsMonitor

 This monitor allows to test a file sharing service based on the CIFS/SMB protocol.
+This monitor implements placeholder substitution in parameter values.

 This monitor is not installed by default.
-You have to install opennms-plugin-protocol-cifs from your OpenNMS Horizon installation repository.
+You have to install opennmms-plugin-protocol-cifs from your OpenNMS Horizon installation repository.